 Science industry experience that helps you stand out

-Going to uni is about learning new things, but it’s also about preparing you for your future career.
-At UTS Science, we know the best way to do that is to bring the world of work into your studies.
-It’s why we offer work-integrated learning opportunities in all our degrees, from internships to field trips and everything in between.
+Studying at university is about more than learning new concepts — it's about building the skills and experience that prepare you for a successful science career.
+At UTS Science, we believe the best way to do that is to bring real-world industry experience directly into your studies.
+That's why every UTS Science degree includes work-integrated learning opportunities, from science internships to field trips and everything in between.

 What is work-integrated learning?

-The type of work-integrated learning you do will depend on the degree you choose.
-Here's a list of just some of the opportunities on offer at UTS Science.
+The type of work-integrated learning you'll experience depends on your chosen degree.
+Below are just some of the industry experience opportunities available at UTS Science.

 Science internships

-A science internship is a professional placement either in a science-related business or a UTS laboratory.
-You’ll spend a few weeks or months working in a professional environment and applying what you’ve learnt at uni to real science problems.
-Normally, you’ll use one of your elective subjects to complete your internship placement and receive academic credit towards your degree.
-Internships are available in most UTS Science degrees.
+A UTS Science internship is a professional placement in either a science-related business or a UTS laboratory.
+Over several weeks or months, you'll work in a real professional environment, applying your university learning to genuine scientific problems.
+In most cases, you can use an elective subject to complete your internship placement and earn academic credit toward your UTS Science degree.
+Science internships are available across most UTS Science degrees.

 "Don’t be scared to put your hand up for any internship or placement opportunities.
 These experiences become the window of opportunity to trial and learn what you want to do with science."